 Next stop: the Fenno House, where the scents of the season stir the senses.
 First, we enjoyed the aroma of roasting chestnuts and learned that, heated properly, chestnuts do not go "pop, pop, pop!"
 In this photo, a costumed interpreter offers a sample of gingerbread, which smelled every bit as wonderful as it tasted.
 Try this "Christmas Cookey" recipe from Old Sturbridge Village if you would like to do some historic baking at home.Continue to 9 of 10 below.

 09 of 10

 Inside The Parsonage Barn, Old Sturbridge Village visitors had an opportunity to join in a Christmas carol sing-a-long.
 Christmas by Candlelight events, held on select Friday through Sunday evenings in December, feature a variety of musical and dance performances, not only in the barn but also in the Visitor Center and the Center Meetinghouse.
-We stayed for a rousing rendition of "Deck the Halls," then made a beeline for the Bullard Tavern.Continue to 10 of 10 below.
+After a rousing rendition of "Deck the Halls," we made a beeline for the Bullard Tavern.Continue to 10 of 10 below.

 10 of 10